jerdog/streamlining-devex-revealhugo/content/_index.md

 ###

 {{% note %}}
-**Extensible Integrations:** Spinnaker's extensible architecture supports a wide range of integrations.
+**Extensible Integrations:** Spinnaker's extensible architecture supports many integrations.
 It allows teams to connect with various external tools, including monitoring systems, notification services, and custom scripts.
 This flexibility ensures that Spinnaker can seamlessly fit into an organization's existing toolset, adapting to specific requirements and workflows.
 {{% /note %}}

 ---